-- All projects will show translation status of all projects on the Weblate instance. - Your languages will show translation status of all projects, filtered by your primary languages. - Watched will show translation status of only those projects you are watching, filtered by your primary languages.
+- All projects will show translation status of all projects on the Weblate instance. - Your languages will show translation status of all projects, filtered by your primary languages. - Your subscriptions will show translation status of only those projects you are subscribed to, filtered by your primary languages.